Notes on migrating a Bluesky account

 pdsadmin account delete did:plc:3zxgigfubnv4f47ftmqdsbal

-Now let's have a look at my PDS first:
+Now let's have a look at my PDS:

 $ goat pds describe https://altq.net